Sir Thomas Rich

 Following Admiral Sir George Rodney’s victory over the Spanish at the Moonlight Battle in January 1780 and his fleet’s subsequent relief of Gibraltar, Rich was ordered to commission the prize Princesa 70.
 Initially serving in the Channel, he went out to the Leeward Islands in November with Rear-Admiral Sir Samuel Hood’s reinforcements, and he commanded the Princessa at the Battle of Fort Royal on 29 April 1781.
 Shortly afterwards, and following the death of Captain Walter Young, he joined Rodney’s flagship Sandwich 90 and sailed her to Jamaica in order for her to be hove down.
 In August he departed that station in command of the Princess Royal 90 as part of a convoy commanded by Commodore George Bowyer, although bad weather caused several merchantmen to sink on the voyage home, and the Princess Royal only reached port with three days’ supply of bread and in a most distressed condition.

 During June 1786 he recommissioned the guard-ship Culloden 74 at Plymouth, and in retaining the command for the usual three years he also served in Rear-Admiral Hon.
 John Leveson-Gower’s squadron of observation during its two month cruise around the British Isles in 1787.
-During May 1790 he recommissioned the Vengeance 74, which formed part of the grand fleet in the Nookta Sound dispute, and which he retained until paying her off in September 1791.
+During May 1790 he recommissioned the Vengeance 74, which formed part of the grand fleet in the Spanish Armament, and which he retained through the Russian Armament of 1791 until paying her off in September.